Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 Hat for Sun Protection

-Along the Inca Trail, you’ll be at a reasonably high altitude, which means the UV rays from the sun are much stronger.
-You should pack a hiking hat that provides face and neck protection from the glaring sun.
+Throughout the Inca Trail, you'll be at a reasonably high altitude, which means that the sun's UV rays are much stronger.
+You should bring a hiking hat to shield your face and parts of your neck from the glaring sun.

-We suggest you find one that can easily be folded to save in your bag and with a neck cover for ultimate protection.
+We recommend looking for one that can be easily folded to store in your backpack and has a neck cover for added protection.

 Head Band or Beanie